twinnerhenock/alx_portfolio/README.md

 # Deployment

 This code is deployed on and hosted by <a href="https://www.pythonanywhere.com/">pythonanywhere</a>.
-Anyone interested to deploy a simple showcase webpp can create free account and get access to one time 500mb size application.
+Anyone interested to deploy a simple showcase webpp can create free account and get access to one time 500mb size application deployment.